Finally! A Social Network For Bibliophiles

 - The app actually looks and functions like, well, an app.
 I've been a Goodreads user since, like, 2010, but I HATE their app.
 It basically is just a mobile version of their desktop site, which does not constitute an app.
 As such, the social aspect of the social media is lost.
 I gather that most Goodreads users are like me, just using it to catalog their books.

 - It's legit for book nerds.
-Litsy is very new--I believe the app went live for iOS within the past two months, so everyone on it is a card-holding bibliophile.
+Litsy is very new, so everyone on it is a card-holding bibliophile.
 Having a social network around a particular interest means that, unlike social networks that everyone is on, you're more likely to meet your kind of people and make friends.
 I've already found a couple of people I really like and would totally want to hang out with in real life.
 Litsy's tagline is "where books make friends," which is appropriate.
 As a bibliophile, I love making friends with people who have similar reading tastes, or who just love reading as much as I do.

 - It's simple.
 Litsy doesn't have a lot of bells and whistles, which I like because it keeps the focus on the books.
 Unlike Goodreads, there aren't any groups/message boards, no private messaging, no lists, no voting on stuff, no recommendations, etc. It's literally just what people are reading.
 I like the simplicity, especially in app form (there's no desktop version anyway).
 I'm not going to abandon Goodreads, but in the event Amazon does things I don't like (because they own Goodreads), at least I'll have somewhere else to go.